Wood Privacy Fence Builder in Greenville

 We have a one year warranty on our labor.
 That means that if your gate doesn’t close right after a few months, or a board pops off, we will fix any detail issues like that that can and will arise as a fence sits in the weather.
 It is important to stain a wood fence to extend its life.
 We don’t offer any type of other warranty just because the life and look of a wood fence is totally up to the homeowner once we have completed the installation.
 Fortunately temperatures in Greenville aren’t too extreme, but any fence in the direct summer sun is going to age quickly, no matter what you do for it.

 Are You The Cheapest Wood Fence Installer?

-No, we are not the cheapest and honestly we probably aren’t even the “best” wood fence builder.
-We make that statement for two reasons.
-One, anyone with a trailer and credit card can go to Home Depot and buy lumber, concrete, and nails, and build you a wood fence.
-There are one man operations who just want to make $200 a day profit on a fence.
+Anyone with a truck, trailer and credit card can go to Home Depot and buy lumber, concrete, nails, and build you a wood privacy fence.
+There are dozens of one man operations that pop up, build a couple fences, then disappear.
 That will be your cheapest builder.
-We aren’t the best wood fence builder because we have colleagues who are carpenters and will build a fence that is a masterpiece of geometry and woodworking.
-Those same colleagues also charge double what we charge.
-So if you want the rock bottom price, look elsewhere.
-If you are expecting the Mona Lisa of fences, look elsewhere (we can recommend friends, seriously).
-If you got five quotes, we won’t be the lowest and we won’t be the highest.
-With us you are going to get an attractive and correctly built wood fence for maybe 10% more than a dirt cheap price and probably 50% less than a craftsman price.
+The same operation probably hung some drywall yesterday and is cutting grass tomorrow.
+If you got five quotes, we won’t be the lowest price and we won’t be the highest price.
+With us you are going to get an attractive and correctly built wood fence for maybe 10% more than a dirt cheap price and probably 50% less than a carpentry/craftsman price.
 We think that is reasonable and that is why many people around Greenville choose to work with us.